12th May 2023

 https://www.apprenticeships.gov.uk/influencers/support-for-parents-and-guardians

 Many young people and their parents/carers can find the different post-16 options and the different qualifications difficult to navigate.
-Throughout their time at St Bede's our students will be provided with a full and impartial view of the opportunities available to them once they move on and taking their next steps.
+Throughout their time at St Bede's our students will be provided with a full and impartial view of the opportunities available to them.

 Here are a couple of slides which will help explain the options: